 Search engine optimization (SEO) is a critical part of your marketing strategy.
 If you haven’t thought about SEO in the past, now is the time to start.
 But even if you followed SEO best practices or partnered with an SEO agency when you first started your business, things have likely changed since then.

-What you need to know is how to SEO for the here and now.
 If you’re overwhelmed by the prospect of getting SEO up and running, we’ll walk you through what it entails and what kind of SEO timeline to expect.

 What Is SEO?

-A great place to start on your SEO journey is to understand what the term means.
+A great place to start on your local SEO journey is to understand what the term means.
 According to a definition from Moz, SEO is “the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”
 SEO helps you ensure your site and content remain visible to consumers who will find it relevant (and hopefully become customers)!

 Start with Keyword Research